connect-telegram-bot/connect-telegram-bot/README.md

 If you are a student add the bot to your group and pair with a teacher to get the optimal experience.

-## How do I contribute to the code?
+## Who can contribute to the code?

-Just give us a pull request (PR) and we will be happy to respond within 6 hours.
-Students are highly appreciated to participate.
+Basically anyone.
+Students are highly appreciated.

 ## How about a feature request?